jereodell/poetry/procession.md

 layered over in centuries of industry, and even the poem,
 in so far as it belonged to the place, did not survive.
 What then of this?

-Neither memorial nor gesture of grandeur; neither myth nor contenance.
+Neither memorial nor gesture of grandeur; neither myth nor countenance.
 What now, but to enter the procession.

 >Jere Odell, License [CC-BY](https://creativecommons.org/licenses/by/4.0/).